andb0t/ML_sandbox/README.md

 # ML_sandbox
-Test area for machine learning algos
+Test area for machine learning algorithms

 ## Instructions
 * use the pipenv package manager to easily set the environment up.